Posted on: 31 October 2022

 “CAT therapy focuses on changing the perspective of someone.
 That changed perspective helped me see past effects that led to the present moment, and it also helped me to understand that pursuing my passion will motivate me to get better – that was the catalyst to start my recovery.”

-Rania started volunteering to give herself a sense of purpose and help her take the next steps in her career.
+Ania started volunteering to give herself a sense of purpose and help her take the next steps in her career.
 It was the missing piece of the puzzle.

 “I didn’t know how to talk about my anorexia,” she said.
 “My employment specialist recognised and understood how I was feeling and believed that volunteering would be a great way to start and experience a field I’m interested in, with support, flexibility and the right hours.”

-Every week, Rania would meet her employment specialist to work on interview techniques and put together her CV.
+Every week, Ania would meet her employment specialist to work on interview techniques and put together her CV.
 CNWL’s Recovery College also offered her a range of courses, workshops and resources to further her education.

 After a month of volunteering, she was ready to move into full employment at CNWL.
-Though she has a MSc in Human Resource Management, Rania was determined to use her talent in a different capacity and so joined the Volunteer Team.
+Though she has a MSc in Human Resource Management, Ania was determined to use her talent in a different capacity and so joined the Volunteer Team.

-Rania believes working at CNWL has “empowered” her to live a better quality of life in spite of her eating disorder, and hopes to use her knowledge and experience to help other volunteers to flourish.
+Ania believes working at CNWL has “empowered” her to live a better quality of life in spite of her eating disorder, and hopes to use her knowledge and experience to help other volunteers to flourish.

 “As the Volunteer to Career coordinator, my role is to help talented and ambitious individuals enter careers in the NHS through volunteer work.
 I am willing to go that extra mile to help volunteers get the best start to life and provide support to each individual that is tailored according to their needs.